albertkun/firenotes/INSTALLATION.md

 ## Uninstallation

 1. Navigate to `about:addons`
-2. Find "FireNotes" in the extensions list
+2. Find "FirePad" in the extensions list
 3. Click the three dots menu → "Remove"

 ## Development